-For the proof, we construct the explicit transformation of the element $w$ described by the Carter diagram $\Gamma$ containing $l$-cycles ($l > 4$) to an element $w'$ from the same conjugacy class described by another Carter diagram $\Gamma'$ containing only $4$-cycles.
-The meaning of Theorem \ref{th_get_rid} is that all Carter diagrams, containing long cycles ($l > 4$) may be discarded from the classification list, \cite[Table 1]{Ca72}.
+For the proof, we construct an explicit transformation of the element $w$ determined by the Carter diagram $\Gamma$ containing long cycles, i.e., $l$-cycles with $l > 4$, into an element $w'$ from the same conjugacy class described by another Carter diagram $\Gamma'$ containing only $4$-cycles.